pwncollege/honors-dojo/ci/workflow-intro/DESCRIPTION.md

 Let's try something really simple to start.

 As you'll recall from the videos, the .yml functions almost like a bash script.
-For this challenge (and only this challenge), the workflow will run as root.
+For this challenge (and only this challenge), `/flag` will be owned by the runner.
 The output of the runner will be displayed in stdout.
 Can you get the flag?

 --